hlan22/hlan22/README.md

 ![](https://komarev.com/ghpvc/?username=hlan22&color=green)

 Hello!
-I am a 4th year Bachelor of Science student at the University of British Columbia (UBC), in Vancouver, BC, Canada.
+I am a 4th year student in a Bachelor of Science at the University of British Columbia (UBC), located in Vancouver, BC, Canada.

 I am a Statistics major with a minor in Data Science and a Commerce concentration.

+I am currently doing research on weather extremes.

 Check out some of my projects below!